mickablondo/PadelConnect/README.md

     After registrering players
       Followers
         ✔ should adding a follower to a tournament
-        ✔ should deleting a follower to a tournament
+        ✔ should emit an event when adding a follower to a tournament ✔ should deleting a follower to a tournament
         ✔ should revert if id does not exist
       Adding winners